ucanpay/api-docs/Writerside/topics/Support-Community.md

     </step>
 </procedure>

-## Community Forums

-Join the discussion in our community forums to connect with other UCanPay users and developers.
-Share tips, ask questions, and collaborate on solutions.

-### Forum Guidelines

-Please read our community guidelines to ensure a respectful and productive discussion.

-### Access the Forums

-Access our forums at <a href="https://forums.ucanpay.ca">forums.ucanpay.ca</a> to start engaging with the community.

 ## Developer Resources

 Explore our extensive range of developer resources to help you get the most out of your UCanPay integration.

 **API Documentation**

-Comprehensive documentation on how to use our API is available at <a href="https://ucanpay.ca/docs/api">
+Comprehensive documentation on how to use our API is available at <a href="https://docs.ucanpay.ca">
-ucanpay.ca/docs/api</a>.
+docs.ucanpay.ca</a>.

 **SDKs and Libraries**

 Check out our SDKs for different programming languages to simplify your development process.
-Visit <a href="https://ucanpay.ca/docs/sdk">ucanpay.ca/docs/sdk</a> for more information.
+Visit <a href="https://docs.ucanpay.ca/client-libraries-sdks">docs.ucanpay.ca/client-libraries-sdks</a> for more information.

 ## Social Media